Someone else’s legend

 Nowadays, games often receive criticism for excessive hand-holding.
 Here, it’s entirely the reverse problem: the game omits to give you any sort of pointers.
 I guess the idea was to let the player adventure at will and figure things out on their own.
 Which, admittedly, is a laudable goal: after all, exploration and discovery are what adventure is all about.
 Except that the desire to keep on exploring is based on finding clues and rewards, and if that is lacking, you run the risk of people simply losing interest.
 There are clues in this game, provided by a squad of identical old men.
 However, these clues are a) usually hidden in out-of-the-way rooms inside dungeons, and b) a tad on the cryptic side.

 What’s more, not all stores have the same prices.
 So if you don’t know that beforehand, chances are you’ll find yourself cashing out for a bottle of potion…only to find the same potion being sold for much cheaper at another store a few screens away.
 And yet the game never tells you these things!
 It’s as if it were intentionally designed to penalise newcomers, which is completely mind-boggling to me.
 To add insult to injury, there are the archery mechanics.
 At one point in the game, Link acquires a bow.
 But the game apparently decided that arrows were too much of a hassle to implement.
 So, in exchange, each shot automatically subtracts the cost of an arrow from Link’s wallet.
-There’s just no clearer metaphor for throwing your money away.
+Gives a whole new meaning to throwing your money away.

 Combat difficulty is further increased by the fact that Link doesn’t handle very well, only being able to attack facing the four cardinal directions.
 What’s more, while he has a shield, he can only block projectiles (not melee hits) and only if they so happen to align with said shield.
 In other words, avoiding damage is a losing battle.
-The problem here is that, when Link’s life-meter–represented by a line of hearts at the top of the screen–is full, his sword gains the ability to shoot
+The problem here is that, when Link’s life-metre – represented by a line of hearts at the top of the screen – is full, his sword gains the ability to shoot

 lasers energy out of its blade, thus allowing him to attack enemies from a distance.
 This is extremely handy, but it also makes avoiding damage that much more crucial.
 And that much more frustrating when you can’t.